May 2022 Novel Ideas is pulling out ALL the beach reads! If you are ready for summer, we’ve got loads of amazing books for you to enjoy!

 Thanks to Recorded Books for my review copy of this book.
 All opinions are my own.

 After all the royal reads I’ve read over the years, I can’t believe this is my first story about The Queen’s romance with Prince Philip.
-With the Jubilee coming up now in England, this was a perfect read!
+With the Jubilee coming up now in England, this was a perfect fictionalized biography to read!

 I was wondering about how Philip won the heart of then Princess Elizabeth, and this fictional story filled in some fun details.
 Think of it as a prequel to the first episode of The Crown in the best way!